plamentotev/plamentotev.github.io/blog/2022-04-26-delete-ds_store-files.md

 ---
+hide_table_of_contents: true
 image: /images/og/2022-04-26-delete-ds_store-files.png
 ---
 # How to delete all `.DS_Store` files

 If you have ever received zip file created on MacOS, then you know all those annoying `.DS_Store` files popping up all over the place.
-The good news is that you can delete all  `.DS_Store` files recursively with a simple one liner. <!--more-->
+The good news is that you can delete all  `.DS_Store` files recursively with a simple one liner. <!--truncate-->

 ```bash
 find -name '.DS_Store' -type f -delete